-1. Its plenary inspiration makes Holy Scripture the absolute and final authority, all-sufficient as the supreme Standard of Faith, Directory of Morals, and Charter of Privileges to the Church of God.
+1. Its plenary inspiration makes Holy Scripture the absolute and final authority, all sufficient as the supreme Standard of

+Faith, Directory of Morals, and Charter of Privileges to the Church of God.
 Of course, the Book of Divine revelations cannot contain anything untrue; but its infallibility is by itself especially connected with religious truth.
 It constitutes, as will be hereafter seen, the absolute Canon or Book of Faith.
 It is comparatively silent as to human science; it has its own laws of grammar and rhetoric; it quotes traditions and admits records as testimony without pledging itself to their exactness.
 It does not profess to be Divine in any such sense as should remove it from human literature: a Bible of that kind would be something very different from what we have.
 It is, after all, a Divine-human collection of documents: the precise relation of the human to the Divine is a problem which has engaged much attention, and has not yet been, though it may yet be, adequately solved.
 But in the domain of religious truth, and the kingdom of God among men, its claim to authority and sufficiency is absolute.

 2. The evidence of the inspiration of the Scriptures belongs rather to the historical review which will follow.
 It is sufficient to say here that it is found in its own testimony, confirmed by its effects.
 Here once more we must needs argue in what seems to be a circle.
 In fact, there are no evidences to be brought to the question from without: only credentials from within.
 The Book may be said to be inspired.
 St. Paul uses that expression, not of the writers, but of what they write; and points to its profitable uses for the proof.
 His words, already quoted, may be quoted again as the last authoritative assertion on the subject which the Scriptures themselves contain.
-Every Scripture being inspired is 2 Tim. iii. also profitable for doctrine, for reproof, for correction, for instruction in righteousness.
-This was St. Paul's final testimony, one of his Faithful Sayings: uttered when all his own writings were in the world, concerning which St. Peter used the same term Γραφάς, classing them with the other Scriptures.
-When he thus spoke to 2 Peteriii.
-Timothy, he was himself giving him instruction which the older Scriptures could not give: hence the New Testament is included with the Old in the general declaration.
-The power of the holy oracles in the souls of all who study them has mostly been recognised as its supreme credential.
-The Holy Ghost lives in the Word; and His testimony to that Word, as the organ of His grace, is irresistible to the believer.
+Every Scripture inspired of God is also profitable for doctrine, for reproof, for correction, for instruction in righteousness.
+1 This was St. Paul's final testimony, one of his Faithful Sayings: uttered when all his own writings were in the world, concerning which St. Peter used the same term grafás, classing them with the other Scriptures.
+2 When he thus spoke to Timothy, he was himself giving him instruction which the older Scriptures in the souls of all who study them has mostly been recognized as its supreme credential.
+The Holy Ghost lives in the Word: and His testimony to that Word, as the organ of His grace, is irresistible to the believer.
 To the unbeliever as such the inspiration of the Bible cannot be proved.